pkuwwt/my_reading_notes/programming-language/js-faq.md

 The new property "country" has added to the object person.

 ## Explain JavaScript Accessors ?
+You can access an object's property by `obj['propertyName']` or `obj.propertyName`.
+The dot notation only works for property names that are valid identifiers.

 ## List few difference between primitive and non primitive JavaScript data types?